-Registered - completed registration form turned into the Student First Stop Center, completed through Webadvisor or by telephone registration.
+Registered - completed registration form turned into the Student First Stop Center or completed through WebAdvisor.

 Schedule of Classes - publication listing courses offered each term published prior to each quarter.
 Schedule is mailed to each household in the county and is available at most offices on campus; pamphlet also lists important dates, deadlines, current figures for tuition, fees, and other charges.